-- The implant is screwed or pushed in and the gum is stitched so that it heals over the implant
+- The implant is screwed or pushed in a hole created in the jawbone, and the gum is stitched so that it heals over or around the implant.

 - Under the gum. the bone then grows round the implant to hold it firm.
 This takes several months.

-Implants usually have two sections – the post in the jaw and an extension that is added later when the post is secure.
-Attaching the extension needs a small cut in the gum above the implant.
+Implants usually have two sections – the post (implant) in the jaw and an extension (abutment) that is added later when the post is secure.
 You might have more than one implant.
 The replacement teeth might be fixed permanently (like a crown or bridge) or attached in a way which lets you remove them for cleaning (like a denture).